-The summer London School of Economics (LSE) program offers an extensive range of courses taught by world-renowned faculty across the breadth of the social science expertise available at LSE.
+The summer London School of Economics (LSE) program offers an extensive range of courses taught by world-renowned faculty across the breadth of the social sciences.
 Courses range from core economics, accounting, and finance, to contemporary politics and management theory and practice.
 The program consists of regular undergraduate courses taught to the same standards by leading LSE faculty.

 Unique study opportunities

 - Examine the politics of America as a world power from an international perspective.

 - Gain the tools to understand what it takes to be a leader across a variety of business models and organizations.

 - Analyze international law standards and current debates in human rights, justice, and freedom.

 LanguageLanguage of Instruction: English